-Section 313 of EPCRA specifically required manufacturers to report releases of over 300 chemicals that had been designated as toxic to the environment.
-From its inception in 1987 through 1994, the years contained on this CD-ROM, the number of chemicals covered by remained relatively constant.
-Beginning in reporting year 1995 (submitted to EPA in 1996), however, companies will have to report releases for about 600 chemicals.
+Section 313 of EPCRA specifically required manufacturers to report releases of chemicals that had been designated as toxic to the environment.
+From its inception in 1987 through 1994, the number of chemicals covered by the TRI remained relatively constant at about 350.
+Beginning in reporting year 1995 (the last reporting year in this CD-ROM), companies were required to report releases for 643 chemicals.
 The reports are submitted to the U.S. Environmental Protection Agency (EPA) and state governments.
 EPA compiles this data into an on-line, publicly accessible, national inventory.
 Many states also make TRI available.
 This vast source of data is widely recognized as a powerful force for environmental improvement.

 Facilities are required to report on releases of toxic chemicals into the air, water, and land.
 Additionally, they must report off-site transfers of wastes to a separate facility for treatment or disposal.
 Facilities are also required to report on pollution prevention activities and chemical recycling.
 Reports must be submitted on or before July 1 each year and must cover activities that occurred at the facility during the previous year.
-(NOTE: EPA has announced that the reporting deadline for 1995 data has been extended to August 1, 1996, as a result of temporary closures of the Federal government that occurred in late 1995 and 1996.)
+(NOTE: the reporting deadline for 1995 data was extended to August 1, 1996, as a result of temporary closures of the Federal government that occurred in late 1995 and 1996.)